michidk/SimpleTwitterBotAPI/README.md

                 // looking for "lookingForThisKeyword" and "#mySuperCoolHashtag" on Twitter new KeywordEvent("lookingForThisKeyword"), new HashtagEvent("mySuperCoolHashtag")
             ).filter(
-                // exclude tweets that starts with "RT" new RTFilter()
+                // exclude tweets which starts with "RT" new RTFilter()
             ).react(
                 // reply "Test!" then "Test 123" and start fromt he beginning